 - Give your students cups and each team has a water bucket.

 - Set up on a barrel so they can reach it easily.

 - Each rider will dip their cup in the bucket and then make their way to the other end of the ring where there is an empty bucket.

 - Have them pour their water out and head back to their teammates; then the next rider can go.

 There can be two winners really.
-The first being the first team to send all their riders through the relay.
-The second winner being the team who has the most water in their bucket at the end of the game.
+The first is the first team to send all their riders through the relay.
+The second winner is the team that has the most water in their bucket at the end of the game.

 If you have older students who are able to mount and dismount on their own, you can play games that require that; it is good practice for them to get on and off their horses: